Carrera 20085201 Set of pylons for bridge/overhead

 CRUISER "Varyag" Cruiser "Varyag" Zvezda | No. 9014 | 1:350

-Varyag was a Russian armored and deck cruiser under which the keel was laid in 1899 at the William Cramp shipyard in Philadelphia, launched in October of the same year and commissioned into the Russian Navy in 1901.
-The length of the vessel was 129.6 m, the width of 15.9 m and a total displacement of about 7,000 tons.
-Top speed was 23 knots.
-The main armament was 12 152 mm guns and the secondary armament consisted of, among others, 12 76 mm guns or six 381 mm torpedo tubes.
-Varyag was one of three cruisers ordered by the tsarist government from foreign shipyards for service in the Far East shortly before the outbreak of the Japanese-Russian War (1904-1905).
+Varyag was a Russian armored and deck cruiser that had its keel laid in 1899 at the William Cramp shipyard in Philadelphia, launched in October of the same year, and commissioned into the Russian Navy in 1901.
+The ship's length was 129.6 m, its beam was 15.9 m, and its total displacement was about 7,000 tons.
+The maximum speed was 23 knots.
+The main armament consisted of twelve 152 mm guns, and the secondary armament consisted of, among others, twelve 76 mm guns or six 381 mm torpedo tubes.
+Varyag was one of three cruisers ordered by the tsarist government from foreign shipyards for service in the Far East shortly before the outbreak of the Japanese-Russian War (1904–1905).
 She proved to be a successful ship: she had a good top speed, although she was slower than her sister Askold in theory.
-It was also well armored and had good seaworthiness.
-It had - compared to Askold - much better living conditions for the crew.
-It had, however, less well placed artillery.
-In 1902 Varyag joined the Russian Pacific Ocean Squadron.
-During the Japanese-Russian War (1904-1905), he fought a heroic battle near the Korean city of Czemulpo, becoming a legend of the Russian fleet.
+She was also well armored and had good seaworthiness.
+She had - compared to Askold - much better living conditions for the crew.
+She had, however, less well-placed artillery.
+In 1902 Varyag joined the Russian Pacific Squadron.
+During the Japanese-Russian War (1904-1905), she fought a heroic battle near the Korean city of Czemulpo, becoming a legend of the Russian fleet.
 During the battle, she was scuttled by her crew.
-However, the Japanese managed to raise the vessel from the bottom in August 1905 and incorporated her into their navy under the name Soya.
-It is noteworthy that in 1916 Japan sold the cruiser to tsarist Russia, but due to its poor technical condition it did not enter line service and did not take an active part in combat operations, and in 1925 it was broken up.
+However, the Japanese managed to raise the ship from the bottom in August 1905 and incorporated her into their navy under the name Soya.
+It is noteworthy that in 1916 Japan sold the cruiser to Tsarist Russia, but due to her poor technical condition she did not enter line service and did not take an active part in combat operations, and in 1925 she was dismantled.
+We do not ship to the Canary Islands

 Battleship 'Knyaz Suvorov' | Flagship of the 2nd Pacific Squadron Battleship | Zvezda | no. 9026 | 1:350